The best restaurants in Mexico City range from world-class fine dining to a century-old restaurant in the historic center.

 The first to open, Azul Condesa, is the one I've been to several times.

-The first time I dined at Azul Condesa, it was chile season, so I ordered chiles en nogada (stuffed chiles), a traditional dish from Puebla.
+The first time I dined at Azul Condesa was chile season, so I ordered chiles en nogada (stuffed chiles), a traditional dish from Puebla.

 The green chile was stuffed with Iberian pork and topped with a savory walnut sauce and pomegranate seeds.

-They also make an excellent mole negro (my favorite mole), along with other typical dishes such as enchiladas and tacos.
+They also make an excellent mole negro (my favorite) and other typical dishes like enchiladas and tacos.

 There you have it, my list of the ten best restaurants in Mexico City based on my personal experience.

-Nicos - currently ranked #31 on the list of Latin America's 50 Best Restaurants, Nicos has been serving traditional Mexican food for 60 years.
+Nicos - currently ranked #35 on Latin America's 50 Best Restaurants list, Nicos has been serving traditional Mexican food for 60 years.

-La Hacienda de los Morales - elevated traditional Mexican dishes served in a former farmhouse dating back to the 16th century.
+La Hacienda de Los Morales - elevated traditional Mexican dishes served in a former farmhouse from the 16th century.